Maplewood Drive and Seneca Parkway 14613 map

 The Maplewood Rose Garden has become a local favorite for those choosing an outdoor wedding service and for those seeking a beautiful location for pictures.

-A City Facility Use Permit is required for weddings and pictures.
+A City Facility Use Permit Application is required for weddings and pictures.
 All fees are for 2 hours of use.

 See the different locations available for ceremonies in the park below.